kananpandit02/h2o_cluster_setup/README.md

-# 🚀 Distributed Machine Learning Using H2O.ai Cluster Setup
+# 🚀 Distributed Machine Learning & AutoML Using H2O.ai Cluster Setup

 > A hands-on project demonstrating how to build a distributed machine learning cluster using H2O.ai across multiple nodes.